peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Sampling_Without_Replacement_Choosing_Several_Unique_Items></a>
 ### Sampling Without Replacement: Choosing Several Unique Items

-Often, the need arises to choose `k` unique items or values from among `n` available items or values.
+There are several techniques for choosing `k` unique items or values from among `n` available items or values, depending on whether `n` is known, how big `n` and `k` are, and other considerations.
 The following assumes that each item has an equal chance of being chosen, unless noted otherwise.
-There are several techniques for doing this depending on whether `n` is known, how big `n` and `k` are, and other considerations:

 - **If `n` is not known in advance:** Use the _reservoir sampling_ method, implemented below.
 Although the pseudocode refers to files and lines, the technique applies to any situation when items are retrieved one at a time from a dataset or list whose size is not known in advance.
 See the `RandomKItemsFromFile` method in the pseudocode below.
 - **If items are to be chosen in order:**
     - **If `n` is relatively small,** then the `RandomKItemsInOrder` method, in the pseudocode below, demonstrates a solution (based on a technique presented in Devroye 1986, p.
 620).
     - **If `n` is relatively large,** see the item "If `n` is relatively large", later.